 Preliminary Plans and Final Plats shall include-location of on-site lighting and drawings of special cut-off type fixtures if used.
-Residential street lighting requirements, if any, shall be determined in consultation with the local Township.
+Residential, Commercial and Industrial Street lighting requirements, if any, shall be determined in consultation with the local Township.